 BSP hints at more aggressive action against inflation surge

-A chastened central bank on Thursday hinted at more aggressive action to contain the accelerating pace of domestic price increases after the government announced that the June inflation rate rose beyond even the most pessimistic of forecasts.
+A chastened central bank yesterday hinted at a more aggressive action to contain the accelerating pace of domestic price increases after the government announced yesterday that the June inflation rate rose beyond even the most pessimistic of forecasts.

-Using the most forceful anti-inflation language to date, Espenilla said the outcome of the review, he said, “will shape the strength and timing of [BSP’s] next monetary policy response to firmly anchor inflation expectations.”
+Using the most forceful antiinflation language to date, Espenilla said the outcome of the review “will shape the strength and timing of [BSP’s] next monetary policy response to firmly anchor inflation expectations.”

-BSP officials initially said the inflation rate would normalize by next year without need for any monetary policy intervention, but made a U-turn and started raising interest rates last May after indications emerged that inflation would be worse than anticipated.
+BSP officials initially said the inflation rate would normalize by next year without need of any monetary policy intervention, but made a U-turn and started raising interest rates in May after indications emerged that inflation would be worse than anticipated.

 At 5.2 percent, the June inflation rate is the highest in at least five years which is the extent of data available under the government’s revised 2012 consumer price index basket of goods.
 The latest inflation number brings the average for the first half of the year to 4.3 percent.